albertlieyingadrian/wiseupeo-whisper/README.md

-# Whisper Playground: Real-time English to Korean Translation
-# Wiseupeo Whisper: Real-time Speech Translation
+# Wiseupeo Whisper: Real-time Speech Translation (English to Korean, etc)

 This project uses OpenAI's Whisper model to transcribe speech in real-time and translate it to another language.